hyprwm/hyprland-wiki/content/Configuring/Dispatchers.md

 {{< callout type=warning >}}

-It is NOT recommended to set DPMS with a keybind directly, as it might cause undefined behavior.
+It is NOT recommended to set DPMS or forceidle with a keybind directly, as it might cause undefined behavior.
 Instead, consider something like

 ```ini
 bind = MOD, KEY, exec, sleep 1 && hyprctl dispatch dpms off